 Can I employ an assistant?

-Why would I need to apply for Planning Permission?
+Would I need to apply for Planning Permission?

-Are registered Childminders employed by Ofsted?
+Are registered childminders employed by Ofsted?

 No, registered childminders are ‘self-employed’ and you will undertake the responsibility for:

 - Running your business and completing appropriate paperwork